The Royal Family and Court

 - Happily Adopted: By her stepfather.

 - Happy Holidays Dress: In "Holiday In Enchancia", she wears an ice blue dress with snowflake decorations.
+And in "Winter's Gift", she wears a golden gown and a tiara with leaves.

 - Heart Is an Awesome Power: Many times, Sofia has shown compassion, kindness and resolve, all of which have helped her overcome the challenges that she has faced as a princess, as well as helping others.
 She never gives up, always finds a way to succeed and the goodness of her heart has helped others in ways that only kindness and patience can.
 Her heart is her most prized feature, valued by her allies, especially Fauna and Clover.
 Her corset and tiara, as well as her chest with her possessions that she had as a cobbler's daughter, have heart designs.
 Her heart, like all gifts, has its downsides - One of her biggest weaknesses is that though she asks why things are the way they are, she does not want her own world to change.
 This becomes clear in her feeling left out when Ruby and Jade play with Amber.
 It links to her being very protective and possessive of people and things she values.
 Sofia can be flexible, but it is hard to do.
 Sofia wants to please everyone and make the best impression, making her vulnerable to peer pressure.
 She dislikes being alone, for when she is alone, her inner vulnerability often surfaces.
 Despite being claimed as independent, Flora's drawing of her in RPA to help her learn the school motto shows a significantly different outcome for her in the end.
 Sofia is selflessly willing to help Amber out after she cheats in the RPA Halloween costume contest by using Cedric's magic and needs the Amulet of Avalor to remove her butterfly wings, for instance.
 Despite appearing to be gullible around Cedric, Sofia is very intuitive of trouble when Miss Nettle is around.
 Sofia's heart has led to her favoring group over individual effort, as shown in her dislike of her friends' competitive behavior in "Enchanted Science Fair".
 It has also helped her handle dangerous animals with the Amulet by talking to them, as shown in her mediating with Wilbur the Wombeast and the Jade Jaguar.